Mela User Guide

 Feedback

-The amount of the delayed signal that is routed back to the input.
+Sets the amount of delayed signal fed back to the input.

 Mix